ceph/ceph/doc/cephadm/osd.rst

 -------

 .. note::
-   Filters are applied using a `AND` gate by default.
-This essentially means that a drive needs to fulfill all filter criteria in order to get selected.
+   Filters are applied using an `AND` gate by default.
+This means that a drive must fulfill all filter criteria in order to get selected.
+This behavior can be adjusted by setting ``filter_logic: OR`` in the OSD specification.
-   If you wish to change this behavior you can adjust this behavior by setting

-    `filter_logic: OR`  # valid arguments are `AND`, `OR`

-   in the OSD Specification.

-You can assign disks to certain groups by their attributes using filters.
+Filters are used to assign disks to groups, using their attributes to group them.

 The attributes are based off of ceph-volume's disk query.
-You can retrieve the information with
+You can retrieve information about the attributes with this command:

 .. code-block:: bash